irenegrone/Short-DS-Analytics-Projects/README.md

 Objective: to develop a model to predict if a mortgage from the dataset will default in its remaining lifetime given the information at the time of the mortgage first observation.

+####  World Development Indicators - in development
+Python - Tabular data - API - Postgres - dashboard

 #### Streamlit App - in development
 Python - streamlit app - EDA

-####  World Bank - in development
-Python - Tabular data - API - Postgres - dashboard